Bile Acid Test

 Overview

-Bile acids are formed in the liver.
-They are crucial for the digestion and absorption of lipids, nutrients and fats into the intestine.
-Waste products, including bilirubin, are removed from the body by secretion into bile and faeces.
+Bile acids are formed in the liver, stored and concentrated in the gallbladder and then secreted into the intestine.
+They are crucial for the digestion and absorption of lipids, nutrients and fats from the intestine.

-The bile test is used to diagnose jaundice, gallbladder disease and hepatobiliary diseases such as acute hepatitis or liver cancer, etc. It analyzes your liver by measuring the bilirubin value in your blood or urine.
-Excess of bilirubin, obstruction or inflammation of the liver may be the cause of liver problems.
-In the case of a high bilirubin range, you may suffer from jaundice or other liver-related diseases.
+Bile acid test is used to diagnose jaundice, gallbladder disease and hepatobiliary diseases such as acute hepatitis or liver cancer, etc. It analyzes your liver health by measuring the levels of bile acids.

-In fact, higher bilirubin levels could cause severe diseases.
-That's why when a person suffers from any problem in the liver functioning and shows symptoms like dark urine, yellowing of skin and eyes, abdominal pain or swelling, light-coloured stools etc., he or she is advised to take the test.
+When a person suffers any problem in the liver functioning and shows symptoms like dark urine, yellowing of skin and eyes, abdominal pain or swelling, light-coloured stools, nausea, heartburn, bile reflux etc., he or she is advised to consult a doctor and take the tests advised.

 - Bile acids serum test

-What does the bile test detect or measure and who is this prescribed for?
+What does the Bile Acid Test Detect or Measure and who is this Prescribed for?

-The test is prescribed to measure blood and urine bilirubin levels.
-Through the test, the healthcare experts diagnose the cause of liver-related diseases, jaundice, liver cancer, pancreas damage, hepatobiliary diseases, Ampullary carcinoma etc.
+The test is prescribed to measure bile acid levels in blood.
+Through the test, the healthcare experts diagnose the cause of liver-related diseases, jaundice, liver cancer, pancreas damage, hepatobiliary diseases etc.

 Your doctor may suggest you get tested if you notice the below-mentioned symptoms: